A PHASE 3 STUDY THAT ASSESSED DISEASE PROGRESSION IN EARLY SYMPTOMATIC ALZHEIMER’S DISEASE (AD) BY REDUCING AMYLOID PLAQUES1,2

 ARIA=amyloid-related imaging abnormalities; iADRS=integrated Alzheimer’s Disease Rating Scale; IV=intravenous; MCI=mild cognitive impairment; MRI=magnetic resonance imaging; PET=positron emission tomography; Q4W=every 4 weeks; SUVR=standardized uptake value ratio.

-iADRS Change From Baseline Through 76 Weeks1,2,6
+Low-Medium Tau Population: iADRS Change From Baseline Through 76 Week1,2,4,a,b

 aAssessed using NCS2 analysis.2